robotpy/robotpy-cli/README.md

 * The docstring of the class is used when the user does --help.
 The first line is treated as the summary, and all other lines are displayed when the subcommand specific help is queried.

+If the subcommand is a group of commands:

+* The class must have a `subcommands` attribute, which is a list of (name, subcommand_class) tuples.
+The subcommand_class must meet the requirements for a subcommand.

+If it is a subcommand that is executed:

 * The constructor must take a single argument, an argparse.ArgumentParser.
   The object may register any arguments or subparsers that it needs.
 * The `run` function is called when the subcommand is used by the user.